Stock Checker

 The adaptability that aluminium profile offers means you can attach peripherals to the frame directly.
 Over time, you can create your perfect sim rig for any situation.

-With the majority of sim rigs, you can customise them in various ways.
+With most sim rigs, you can customise them in various ways.
 You can add attachments such as gear shifter mounts, monitor mounts and more.
-Some cheaper sim rigs such as the Playseat Challenge don’t allow for this functionality due to their ultra-budget design.
+Some cheaper sim rigs, such as the Playseat Challenge don’t allow for this functionality due to their ultra-budget design.

 However, the Next Level Racing GT Lite cockpit and the F-GT both feature ways of adding shifters and handbrakes.
-The Sim-Lab GT1 Pro goes one step further with extreme levels of add-ons available.
+The Sim-Lab GT1 Pro goes one step further with much more in-depth levels of add-ons available.

 To list a few items that can be attached to the Sim-Lab GT1 Pro, you can add;

-If you are planning on growing and expanding your sim racing setup over time.
-Ensuring that the sim rig you choose can grow alongside you is important.
+As you grow your sim racing setup, it’s important to ensure that the sim rig you choose can grow alongside you.
 Any sim rig is a large purchase regardless of price, so considering future compatibility is a great idea.

 Overall, any of the budget sim rigs above will get you up and running.
 They are all great options for the best cheap sim rig, with each cockpit presenting a range of different features.